rootsecdev/Microsoft-Blue-Forest/Azure/AZ500/StudyGuide.md

 · configure security settings by using Azure Policy

-· configure security settings by using Azure BlueprintSecure data and applications (20-25%) Configure security for storage
+· configure security settings by using Azure Blueprint

+## Secure data and applications (20-25%)

+### Configure security for storage

 · configure access control for storage accounts